kenyan coffee

 What is a Kenyan Coffee?

 Fincas (aka farms) in the Kenyan slopes’ mountainside cultivate their Arabica coffee beans in growing altitudes between 1,700 and 1,800 meters (roughly 5800 ft).
-By November and December, coffee farmers can harvest and process the beans-thoroughly washing and sun-drying the beans on raised beds to produce Kenyan coffee.
+By November and December, coffee farmers can harvest and process the beans, thoroughly washing and sun-drying the beans on raised beds to produce Kenyan coffee.

-Generally, Kenyan coffee is known for its rich and decadent body with hints of bergamot, berries, and lemongrass.
+Generally, Kenyan coffee is rich and decadent body with hints of bergamot, berries, and lemongrass.
 The Kenyan cup is bright and has a pleasingly fresh, floral aroma.
 Yet, if you’re on the lookout for Kenya’s finest coffee beans, you’d better start looking for beans from the following growing regions: Nyeri Region and Nyeri Ichamara.

 Nyeri Region